Multiplayer bandits without observing collision information

-We will also consider a stronger feedback model, in which each player $j$ also observes $C_{A_j(t)}(t)$ in each round $t$; this is called `the model with collision information.'
+We will also consider a stronger feedback model, in which each player $j$ also observes $C_{A_j(t)}(t)$ in each round $t$; this is called ``the model with collision information.''

-The regret of a strategy is defined as
+The \emph{regret} of a strategy is defined as

-Note that regret is a random variable (since the strategy can randomize hence $A_j(t)$ can be random) and we will bound its expected value, although `with high probability' bounds can also be derived from our proofs.
+Note that Regret is a random variable (since the strategy can randomize hence $A_j(t)$ can be random) and we will bound its expected value.
+Bounds that hold with high probability can also be derived from our proofs.

 To simplify the statements and proofs of our main theorems, we make three additional assumptions, which can be relaxed at the expense of getting worse bounds, as discussed in Section~\ref{sec:relaxing}.